mahlberg-lab/clic/docs/clicanalysis.rst

 The landing page shows a rotating summary of the CLiC corpora.
 Click onto one of the tabs in the control bar on the right side to start your analysis.
-The CLiC logo will take you back to the homepage if you want to see the content page again at a later point.
-The CLiC functions can be divided into two
+The CLiC logo will take you back to the landing page.

-groups:
+The CLiC functions can be divided into two groups:

 * **A:** The **'Concordance'** and **'Subsets'** tabs both display text (patterns) from the selected books in context.
 This is where you can